Briansim74/Order-Matching-Engine/README.md

 This project simulates a Central Limit Order Book (CLOB), which most modern exchanges use to match buy and sell orders.
 The engine maintains a live book of outstanding orders and matches them using price-time priority.

 ## This repository includes:
-- A C++ order matching engine with cancel order and PnL tracking support (clob.exe / clob.cpp)
+- A C++ order matching engine with cancel order and PnL tracking support
-- A Python version for prototyping and conceptual understanding (clob.py)
+- A Python version for prototyping and conceptual understanding
-- A C++ CSV generator to create randomized order flows with cancel logic (csv_generator.exe / csv_generator.cpp)
+- A C++ CSV generator to create randomized order flows with cancel logic

 ## Features